Back to list

 So We gave Solomon understanding of it — though to each We had given judgment and knowledge.
 (21:79)

-This is not a diminishment of David.
+This is not a diminishment of David (peace be upon him).
 It is a precision of architecture.
-The surah needs a scene in which judgment itself is shown to remain under divine answer.
-Even prophetic rule is not sealed against further clarification.
+The surah needs a scene in which judgment itself is shown to remain under divine clarification.
+Even prophetic rule is not sealed against further illumination.
 Authority here is real, but not autonomous.
-Wisdom is given; understanding is given; correction is given.
+Wisdom is given; understanding is given; clarification is given.

 Then the surah redistributes them outward into creation and craft.
-For David:
+For David (peace be upon him):

 ﴿وَسَخَّرْنَا مَعَ دَاوُودَ الْجِبَالَ يُسَبِّحْنَ وَالطَّيْرَ﴾